Varicocele Surgery Benefits: Is a Varicocelectomy Worth it?Fertility Treatment

 - Take laxatives as prescribed by the doctor if there is no bowel movement until two days after the surgery;

 - Consult a doctor if you see bleeding, excessive discharge, high fever, and severe swelling at the surgical site or around the testicles;

 - See a doctor at three-month intervals with a sperm test in case having undergone varicocele surgery to resolve infertility.

 How to Sleep After Varicocele Repair Surgery?

-During the varicocelectomy recovery time, sleeping on the back and putting a pillow under the knees is better to lessen the pressure.
+During the varicocelectomy recovery, sleeping on the back and putting a pillow under the knees is better to lessen the pressure.
 Patients can sleep in whatever position they want two weeks after surgery when the veins are healed.

 What Are the Benefits of Varicocele Surgery?

 According to research, people who perform varicocele surgery see its positive effects from various aspects.

-The advantages of a varicocelectomy are as follows:
+The advantages of a varicocele repair surgery are as follows: